Hypusine

+Inhibition of DHPS causes cell cycle arrest in all tested archaea (Sulfolobus, Halobacterium halobium, Haloferax mediterranei).

 An excess of hypusine was found in the urine of children and patients with familial hyperlysinemia.

 Hypusine was first isolated from bovine brain by Japanese scientists Shiba et al. in 1971.
 The name hypusine indicates that the molecule comprises moieties of hydroxyputrescine and lysine.